Appendix – UFM Multisite Portal Integration

 Maximum number of files to maintain

-In order to configure the username and password of the multisite portal server, users must enter the
+In order to configure the username and password of the multisite portal server, run: